ChiragAnilkumar/Quadcopter2R/readme.md

 The EOM_Derive_syms.m file is used to derive the Coriolis matrix as well the Gravity matrix from inertia matrix in the equations of motion using syms function

-The animation videos, graphs plotted along with the presentation file are also attached